 Building up in a better Inter Dependency Culture

 Some may have been surprised then at Spoonfed building their team in such uncertain times but in doing so we are saying we want to be part of the right type of dependency culture.
+We decided not to 'wait and see' but to act and to add to our development team.
 We know that businesses are depending on getting a better start to 2021 and taking the quieter period to find a solution to what they are facing at present.
-We want to be there for them and so we added to the team.
+We want to be there for them and so we've made the team stronger.

 And we are delighted to add to our Development Team too, in order to work specifically on the User Experience i.e. how your food booking customers will engage with you online.
 It’s so vital to get this right and we are not just sitting on our hands lamenting how difficult 2020 has been.
 We have a duty to our clients to help them stand up and be counted.